-The TPL in the December 31, 2016 actuarial valuation was determined using the following actuarial assumptions:
+The TPL in the December 31, 2017 actuarial valuation was determined using the following actuarial assumptions:

 Inflation 2.5% per year

 Overall payroll growth 3.0% per year

-Investment Rate of Return 6.75%, net of pension plan investment expense,
+Investment Rate of Return 6.75%, net of pension plan investment expense, including inflation

-including inflation

 Salary increases were based on a service-related table.
 Mortality rates for active members, retirees, and beneficiaries were based on the gender-distinct RP2000 Combined Healthy Mortality Table with Blue Collar Adjustment, with male rates multiplied by 109% and female rates multiplied by 103%.
 The rates are projected on a fully generational basis by scale BB to account for future mortality improvements.
-For disabled annuitants, the gender-distinct RP2000 Combined Healthy Mortality Tables with Blue Collar Adjustment are used with male rates multiplied by 109% and female rates with Blue Collar Adjustment are used with male rates multiplied by 109% and female rates multiplied by 103% with a 3-year set-forward for both males and females.
+For disabled annuitants, the gender-distinct RP2000 Combined Healthy Mortality Tables with Blue Collar Adjustment are used with male rates multiplied by 109% and female rates multiplied by 103% with a 3-year set-forward for both males and females.
 In addition, a 3% minimum mortality rate is applied to reflect the impairment for younger members who become disabled.
 The rates are projected on a fully generational basis by scale BB to account for future mortality improvements subject to the 3% floor.

-Actuarial assumptions used in the December 31, 2016 valuation were based on the results of actuarial experience studies.
+Actuarial assumptions used in the December 31, 2017 valuation were based on the results of actuarial experience studies.
 The experience study in TMRS was for the period December 31, 2010 through December 31, 2014.
 Healthy post-retirement mortality rates and annuity purchase rates were updated based on a Mortality Experience Investigation Study covering 2009 through 2011, and dated December 31, 2013.
 These assumptions were first used in the December 31, 2013 valuation, along with a change to the Entry Age Normal (EAN) actuarial cost method.
 Assumptions are reviewed annually.
 Plan assets are managed on a total return basis with an emphasis on both capital appreciation as well as the production of income, in order to satisfy the short-term and long-term funding needs of TMRS.